Joseph22Jct/Joseph22jct/README.md

 ### Computer Scientist, Software Engineer, Game Developer

-I am a game developer and artist, videogames are my passion and it is my dream to create videogames that people enjoy and remember.

 You can find things I have done here such as Software Dev work, Networking games, UI and Shader work, Coding challenges and Game jam games.